rpoandres/MSc_USS_Dissertation/README.md

 ### Repo containing code of dissertation from MSc Urban Spatial Science at [The Bartlett Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/) of [University College London](https://www.ucl.ac.uk/).

 The code support a academic research exercise to spatially (geographically) assess the impact of the new metro system of Bogotá, Colombia in terms of accessibility to economic activity (job opportunities).
+Full document available [here](https://www.researchgate.net/publication/377531023_Accessibility_impact_of_transport_infrastructure_Spatial_assessment_of_Bogota's_future_metro_system)

 The script is divided in the following sections: